drlynnekenney

 For the 10-12% of students with weaknesses in phonological awareness, learning to read will not occur simply by providing text-rich environments.
 These students require explicit systematic phonological instruction to develop the pathways in the brain that map sounds to letters and print.

-Research shows that it is more effective to intervene early prior to first grade to ameliorate phonological deficits.
+Research shows that it is more effective to intervene early, prior to first grade, to ameliorate phonological deficits.
 The longer we wait, the harder it is for the student.
-Deliberate, frequent, distributed practice in oral awareness, phonological awareness, and sound manipulation is needed.
+Deliberate, frequent, distributed practice in oral awareness, phonemic awareness, sound manipulation, phonology, letter identification, phoneme-grapheme mapping, and syllabication are needed in PreK - First Grade.

 The great news is that explicit, systematic phonological awareness instruction leads to more easily understood phonics and morpheme manipulation for all readers not just those with dyslexia.
-The key is to move to letter-sound awareness and orthographic mapping as soon as the oral awareness and phonological awareness skills are mastered.
+In dyslexia, the key is to move to letter-sound awareness and orthographic mapping as soon as oral awareness and phonological awareness skills are mastered.

 The Science of Reading Podcast - Amplify